HSE to Roll Out Remote Health Monitoring Nationwide from June 2026

 Why It Matters

 Remote health monitoring has the potential to reduce pressure on overcrowded emergency departments and hospital wards by enabling patients to receive safe, clinically validated care at home.
 For patients — particularly older people and those with chronic conditions — it offers greater comfort and convenience while maintaining clinical oversight.
-The nationwide rollout will be one of the most closely watched healthcare initiatives in Ireland in 2026.
+The nationwide rollout will be one of the most closely watched healthcare initiatives in Ireland in 2026, and its success or failure will have significant implications for the future direction of Irish health policy.

 What's Next

 Contracts for the national platform are expected to be signed in Q2 2026, with the rollout beginning in June.
 Existing virtual ward projects will be consolidated and integrated by the end of Q4 2026.
-Further details are available from the Medical Independent.
+Further details are available from the Medical Independent and the HSE National Service Plan.